History of bras

 The history of bras (brassières; variously pronounced) is closely tied to the social status of women, the evolution of fashion, and shifting views of the female body over time.

 Throughout history, women have used various garments to support, cover, restrain, reveal, enhance, or modify the appearance of their breasts.
 Artifacts from the Minoan civilization, dating back to the 14th century BCE, depict women wearing bikini-like garments.
 Some evidence suggests that during the Greco-Roman period, women had developed specialized bra-like garments to support their breasts.
 By the 14th century CE, the proto-bra was in development in Europe.

 From approximately the 16th century CE onward, the corset dominated the undergarments of wealthier women in the Western world.
 Corsets came in varying lengths, with some designed only to support the bust, while others extended down to shape the waist.
 In the latter part of the 19th century, women experimented with various alternatives, such as splitting the corset into a girdle-like shaping device for the lower torso and transferring the upper part to devices suspended from the shoulder.

 By the early 20th century, garments emerged that more closely resembled contemporary bras; however, large-scale commercial production only occurred in the 1930s.
-The metal shortages of World War I encouraged the demise of the corset, and most fashion-conscious women in Europe and North America were wearing bras by the end of the war.
+The metal shortages of World War II encouraged the demise of the corset, and most fashion-conscious women in Europe and North America were wearing bras by the end of the war.
 The bra was then adopted by women in other parts of the world, including Asia, Africa, and Latin America.